alt-romes/ghc-proposals/proposals/0000-splice-imports.rst

 identifiers at level 0 **only**, which means they cannot be used within splices (at level -1) nor within quotes (at level 1).

-..
-This means all top-level identifiers can
-.. only be used at level 0, and otherwise identifiers can be ``splice`` imported
-.. or ``quote`` imported to be introduced at level -1 and 1, respectively.

 ExplicitStageImports
 ~~~~~~~~~~~~~~~~~~~~